begum-yasar/begum-yasar/README.md

 Besides theoretical linguistics, I am also interested in the intersection of sociolinguistics and computational linguistics.

-Outside academia, I am an avid binge watcher and a crocheter.

 <!--
 **begum-yasar/begum-yasar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.